 Joe’s doctor says that Joe’s treatment needs to continue for another 12 months.
 The treatment has a good success rate.

-The doctor expects Joe will have some ongoing impairment.
-However, Joe will be well enough to work after finishing treatment.
+While the doctor expects Joe will have some ongoing cancer symptoms, he will be well enough to work after finishing treatment.